rahatzamancse/ChannelExplorer/README.md

 pip install channelexplorer[all]
 ```

+### Redis

-You will need a running Redis server at the default port for the project to work.
+A running Redis server is used for caching analysis results.

 ```bash
 # Install redis